stat545ubc-2025/collaborative-project-group-1/README.md

 ## How to access code within the repository: ##

 Members of the group all have access to the shared GitHub repository.
-Each member can clone the repo/ open it as a new RStudio project to their local device, and then pull updates to stay in sync.
+Each member can clone the repo/ open it as a new RStudio project to their local device, and then pull or push updates to stay in sync.
 Once the code is on their computer, they can run it!